jvangeemen/robowars/README.md

 ```
 To the number of channels that you want to control, it automatically enables the interrupts on the pins defined in inputPins[]

 To assign interrupt pins to those channels you'll have to change inputPins[] make sure that you use INTERRUPT pins (or PIN CHANGE INTERRUPT PINS).
-Normal interrupt pins are faster, so first use 2 and 3 and afterwards use the PCI pins (8, 9, 10, 11).
+Normal interrupt pins are faster, so first use 2 and 3 and afterwards use the PCI pins.

 Also make sure you're not using those pins as output pins.

 The code is setup for controlling DC motors using the red L298N motor controllers (you can choose pins to controll those in motorAPins, motorBPins and motorEnablePins).
-Please make sure that you use PWM pins (3,5,6,9,10,11) for the motorEnablePins and don't use them also as interrupt pin
+Please make sure that you use PWM pins for the motorEnablePins and don't use them also as interrupt pin

 Orgininal code
 ```cpp